 In addition, AGFAF ensures emotional and personal support through host family and mentor relationships.

-Financial and mentor support is provided to students who choose to spend their summer breaks developing pre-approved in-country impact projects.
+Financial and mentor support is provided to students who choose to spend their summer breaks developing pre-approved impact projects.

 In addition, students are expected to comply with AGFAF's terms and agreement of support, the college’s rules of conduct and all country laws.